Welcome to Avon Hospital

 Parking is free.

-Wheelchairs are available for use on the Avon campus at all drop-off entrances.
+Wheelchairs are available for use on the Richard E. Jacobs Campus at all drop-off entrances.

 Security Police and Security Officers are available at 440.695.4090 or extension 4090.
 Officers patrol the hospital campus 24 a day and routinely round through all areas of the hospital.
 Officers are available 24/7 to escort family members or visitors to their vehicles if requested.